 - Adorable one-page weekly spread – College Life Made Easy

 Want more weekly spreads?
 I offer up to 2 new weeklies a month on my Patreon page.

 Drop by, show your support and get free weekly spreads and more!

-Looking for inspirations for your monthly Bullet Journal themes?
+Looking for inspiration for your monthly Bullet Journal themes?

 I got you covered with these free printables.

 - Free Printable Stickers.
-If you look for a way to easily decorate your BuJo – printable stickers are a great choice!
+If you are looking for a way to easily decorate your BuJo – printable stickers are a great choice!
 In the Resources Vault, you can get all kinds of stickers, from weekly planner stickers to Christmas ones.
 Drop by and give it a look.